jmquigley/util.ds/docs/lib/generaltree.md

 ### generalTree.flatten() ⇒ <code>Array.&lt;GeneralTreeFlat.&lt;T&gt;&gt;</code>
 Walks through the tree data and flattens it into a 1D array of nodes.
 This flatten can be reversed using the expand function.
+The process removes properties from Node that are not needed once the flatten is complete.
+The only fields saved for the flatten are the id, the parent id, and the fields that are part of the template T.

 **Kind**: instance method of [<code>GeneralTree</code>](#GeneralTree)
 **Returns**: <code>Array.&lt;GeneralTreeFlat.&lt;T&gt;&gt;</code> - an array of nodes representing the